Last Revised: 11 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 What are Layouts?

-Layouts can also be assigned by role so that different users get different views of the data depending upon what group they are logged into.
+- Layouts can also be assigned by group so that different users get different views of the data depending on their assigned group.

-A powerful feature is the ability to create IDV’s that plugins can use to display a popup dialog of an IDV to users at various places in the application.
+- A powerful feature of Layouts is the ability to create IDV’s that plugins can use to display a popup dialog of an IDV to users at various places in the application.

 How can I use Layouts?

-Use Layouts to create customized Integrated Data Views for your data types.
+Use Layouts to create customized Integrated Data Views (IDVs) for your data types.

 The fields that are in the user's visible layout are the fields that will show on tables.